Today’s post is a true story that occurred just this weekend. It made me think about karma in the casino. Do you believe in casino karma?

 After my friend left, I continued playing JOB triple Play Ultimate X at $.25 denomination.
 It had worked well so far.
 My bankroll had doubled, things were going well.
 So then I took a chance and switched to Double-Double Bonus – Ultimate X, same denomination.

-Not a hand-pay, but a great jump.
-Dealt 3’s, a few multiplied, and an $800 payoff.
+It wasn’t a hand-pay, but it was a significant result.
+The game dealt me three 3’s, a few multiplied, and an $800 payoff.
 My bankroll was now approaching $2000!

 I gave my wife the $100 since I was doing alright.
-Bert’s bankroll had been depleted.
+But, unfortunately, Bert’s bankroll went quickly.

 The point of this true story is nothing in gambling is a sure thing.
-However, I still believe that the best gambler is a prepared gambler in strategy and knowledge of the games they plan to play.
-This is the utmost important part of getting the best results, playing longer, and boosting your ADT while waiting for the most profitable play.
+However, I still believe that the best gambler is a prepared gambler.
+Knowing the best strategy of the games you plan to play is essential for getting the best results, playing longer, and boosting your ADT while waiting for the most profitable play.

 Now, I’ve got to go.
 First, I need to find the shirt I wore last night.
-Maybe I shouldn’t wash it – you know – my lucky karma shirt…
+Then, maybe I shouldn’t wash it – you know – my lucky karma shirt.